PhemeloPearl/CMPG-323-Project-3---39127257/README.md

 The project will follow:

-   1. SOLID principles for modular, maintainable, and scalable code
+    SOLID principles for modular, maintainable, and scalable code

-   2. MVC pattern for separation of concerns
+    MVC pattern for separation of concerns

-   3. Design patterns like Singleton, Factory, and Observer
+    Design patterns like Singleton, Factory, and Observer

 Testing will be done using:

-   1. Unit and integration tests with Jest/Mocha/Chai
+    Unit and integration tests

-   2. Selenium/Cypress for end-to-end testing
+    Selenium/Cypress for end-to-end testing

 The project welcomes community contributions through:

-   1. Forking the repository
+    Forking the repository

-   2. Creating a new branch
+    Creating a new branch

-   3. Making changes
+    Making changes

-   4. Committing and pushing changes
+    Committing and pushing changes

 Accessing the site: